Office Injuries! Why They Occur and How to Stop Them [NYC Guide]

 Low Back, Hips and Pelvis

 The ways in which office jobs affect the low back are similar to those in the neck.
-This is especially true when it comes to Disc Arthritis and Disc Herniations / Bulges.
+This is especially true when it comes to Disc Arthritis, muscle tightness and Disc Herniations / Bulges.
 What is uniquely different about the low back region is the connection to the pelvis and hips.

 Disc Arthritis and Disc Herniations: As with the cervical spine, the Intervertebral Discs in the lumbar spine are positioned in between each vertebrae.
 They similarly cushions the spine and when constantly placed under chronic tension from slouching, they get displaced posteriorly and laterally, weakening them.
 Disc bulges or herniations in the lumbar spine can cause pain as well as numbing, tingling, weakness and burning locally and down the back of the legs known as Sciatica.

 Sciatica: You’ve probably heard of this condition before, as it is very common in adults for many reasons.
 Heavy lifting with improper technique is a big one.
 The other is sitting at desks for hours upon hours, as so many people do.
-Sciatica can be a very debilitating condition in which a person loses sensation or has chronic nerve symptoms along in the low back, pelvis and the Sciatic Nerve pathway down the legs.
+Sciatica can be a very debilitating condition in which a person loses sensation or has chronic nerve symptoms along in the low back, pelvis and the Sciatic Nerve pathway down the back of the legs.

 Piriformis Syndrome is very similar to Sciatica in its symptom pattern.
 The difference is that the Sciatic nerve has become entrapped by the Piriformis muscle rather than by a herniated or arthritic intervertebral disc.
-Piriformis Syndrome essentially mimics Sciatica but the treatment and prevention measures can be slightly to significantly different, depending the the person and how severe one's symptoms are.
-Often times Piriformis Syndrome is the result of constant compression on that muscle and the nerve that runs through it due to hours and hours of sitting at a desk.
+Piriformis Syndrome essentially mimics Sciatica in some ways but the treatment and prevention measures can be slightly to significantly different, depending the the person and how severe one's symptoms are.
+Often times Piriformis Syndrome is the result of constant compression on that muscle and the sciatic nerve that runs through it due to hours and hours of sitting at a desk.
 This is due to direct pressure from sitting and from not having enough mobility and flexibility in the lumbar and pelvic regions to due a sedentary lifestyle.

-Hip Pain and Injuries: Labrum tears, hip arthritis and impingement are very common in the US due to an increasingly sedentary lifestyle and poor nutrition.
+Hip Pain and Injuries: Labrum tears, hip arthritis, muscle pain and impingement are very common in the US due to an increasingly sedentary lifestyle and poor nutrition.
 And while there are many reasons for this, including the natural degenerative process that affects millions or injuries from sports or trauma, there is no doubt that sitting for long hours plays a part for many people as well.
 For more info on hip injuries and anatomy, you can also check out the web site of world-renowned Orthopedist Bryan Kelly of HSS.

 Muscle Pain and Tightness: Often times low back pain is muscular in nature, meaning there isn’t a structural injury to the spine but rather a chronic strain to some of the back musculature.
 This can occur along with or result from a spine injury as well.